Derek Kraus: 2023–present

-In 2025, it was revealed that Kraus will drive the No. 44 Chevrolet for NY Racing Team at the Coca-Cola 600.
+In 2025, it was revealed that Kraus would drive the No. 44 Chevrolet for NY Racing Team at the Coca-Cola 600.
 He would start 37th and finish 32nd.
 At the Cook Out Southern 500, Kraus failed to finish the race after the No. 44 car caught on fire.
+Later in the year, he made a return to the ARCA Menards Series West at the season ending race at Phoenix Raceway, where he drove the No. 09 Toyota for Shockwave Motorsports.

 Personal life

 Kraus attended Stratford High School and was on the school's wrestling team and also played football his freshman year.
 He graduated from high school in 2020 and missed his graduation ceremony, which was rescheduled to July due to COVID-19, to race in the truck race at Kansas on the same day.
 After that, he moved from Wisconsin to Charlotte, North Carolina, where most NASCAR teams are based.

 His father, Mark, raced super late models in the 2000s.